St. Johns Vestry Anglo Indian Higher Secondary School

 St. John's Vestry Anglo-Indian Higher Secondary School is a school located in Tiruchirappalli (also known as Trichy), Tamil Nadu, India.

 It is one of the oldest school in Tamil Nadu and was established by the British around 1763.
-It first served as an orphanage for children of British soldiers, but later established itself as a school and moved to its current location.
-It has a long history and one of the oldest schools in Tamil Nadu & rich in Anglo-Indian tradition dating back to three centuries.
+It first served as an orphanage for the children of British soldiers, but later established itself as a school and moved to its current location.
+It has a long history and is one of the oldest schools in Tamil Nadu with a rich Anglo-Indian tradition dating back to three centuries.